-Users may contribute to the text and correct slips or errors.
+Users may contribute to the text.
 If you see anything that needs correcting or expanding, please click on the edit link and make the corrections.
 A copy of the next edition of the book will be given to the user who makes the most edits.
 User contributions are reviewed by Oliver Marre.

 - 1 Tax avoidance: Introduction

 - 6 Naming and shaming